 Review: Swiss First Lounge E in Zurich Airport

 For this flight, I used Swiss First Lounge E, which is a great and natural feeling lounge with lots of woods and a relaxing vibe.
 The lounge only recently opened and felt immaculate.
-There were plenty of comfy seating areas, 2 showers and an impressive eating area offering a la carte food (rather than a buffet) which was excellent and delivered fast.
+There were plenty of comfy seating areas, 2 showers, and an impressive eating area offering a la carte food (rather than a buffet) which was excellent and delivered fast.
 This lounge also has a wine and Champagne cellar, which you can choose from.
 Unusually, there is also a large outdoor terrace all around the lounge ideal for watching the planes come and go.
 Binoculars were provided if you were interested.

 Swiss First Cabin & Seating

-Swiss recently updated its First Class product on its Boeing 777-300ER; the seats, the cabin, the food and the service.
+Swiss recently updated its First Class product on its Boeing 777-300ER; the seats, the cabin, the food, and the service.
 Swiss uses a 1-2-1 layout in First on their B777.
 These new seats are excellent and much better than the older Swiss First offering.
-Seats are stylish, feel roomey and have an ottoman at the foot.
+Seats are stylish, feel roomy, and have an ottoman at the foot.
 The use of natural woods gives the cabin a relaxed and natural feel.

-The seat has four pre-set seat settings for take-off and landing, lounging, sleeping and eating, although you can press all the buttons and perfect the seat settings beyond these.
-There is also a reading light, plenty of storage, headphones and a universal plug and USB charging outlets
+The seat has four pre-set seat settings for takeoff and landing, lounging, sleeping, and eating, although you can press all the buttons and perfect the seat settings beyond these.
+There is also a reading light, plenty of storage, headphones, and a universal plug and USB charging outlets.

 Food in Swiss First

 The flight started with an appetizer of a cheese poof thing and Champers.
 There were a number of International and Swiss specialties on offer for those who decided to dine.
 My table was set for dinner around an hour after takeoff and started with a choice of salmon, lobster, or Swiss charcuterie with cream cheese.
 Next came a soup with smoked duck and a seasonal salad (very good).